-- Hours worked for the federal government, a federally recognized tribe or in self-employment, including as an independent contractor, do not automatically count for Paid Family and Medical Leave.
-Tribes and self-employed individuals may opt-in to the program (paidleave.wa.gov/elective- coverage). - If you work for an employer with an approved voluntary plan you may also not be eligible to use the state plan, but you would be able to use your employer's benefits.
-Voluntary plans are Paid Family and/or Medical Leave programs that have been approved by Employment Security and are operated by your employer.
-The benefits must meet or exceed those available under the state plan, but you work the leave out with your
+- Hours do not automatically count for Paid Leave if you work for: - the federal government, - a federally recognized tribe, or - o yourself in self-employment, including as an independent contractor. - Tribes and self-employed individuals may opt-in to the program (paidleave.wa.gov/elective-coverage). - If you work for an employer with an approved voluntary plan you might not be eligible to use the state plan, but you would be able to use your employer's benefits. - Voluntary plans are Paid Family and/or Medical Leave programs that Employment Security approves and your employer operates.
+The voluntary plan must at minimum offer the same benefits as the state plan, but you'll work out the leave with your employer - instead of ESD.
+If you are unsure if you are covered by a voluntary plan, ask your employer.
+If you are covered by a collective bargaining agreement that hasn't expired, been reopened or been renegotiated - since Oct.
+19, 2017, you may not be eligible yet.
+Ask your employer or union representative if you are unsure if this applies to you.